-Find CLS Alumni on Your Campus!
+Find CLS Finalists and Alumni on Your Campus!

 A full database of CLS Program alumni from 2006-present is available in the CLS Alumni Database.
 Search for CLS alumni by name, home institution, language, year, and field of study.